Nabucco: Act 2: The Impious One

 Zaccaria reads over the Tablets of Law ("Vieni, o Levita" / "Come, oh Levite!"), then goes to summon Fenena.
 A group of Levites accuse Ismaele of treachery.
 Zaccaria returns with Fenena and his sister Anna.
 Anna tells the Levites that Fenena has converted to Judaism, and urges them to forgive Ismaele.
 Abdallo, a soldier, announces the death of Nabucco and warns of the rebellion instigated by Abigaille.
-Abigaille enters with the High Priest of Bel and demands the crown from Fenena.
+Abigaille enters with the High Priest of Baal and demands the crown from Fenena.
 Unexpectedly, Nabucco himself enters; pushing through the crowd, he seizes the crown and declares himself not only king of the Babylonians but also their god.
 The high priest Zaccaria curses him and warns of divine vengeance; an incensed Nabucco in turn orders the death of the Israelites.
 Fenena reveals to him that she has embraced the Jewish religion and will share the Israelites' fate.
 Nabucco is furious and repeats his conviction that he is now divine ("Non son più re, son dio" / "I am no longer King!
 I am God!").
 A crashing thunderbolt strikes Nabucco down, and he promptly loses his senses.
 The crown falls from his head and is picked up by Abigaille, who pronounces herself ruler of the Babylonians.